 Many tour buses also stopped there for a break.
 If you want to eat or drink while enjoying the view, Hilltop Tavern is a good place to go.

-Things to do in the French Village Akaroa, the leisure activities
+The leisure activities in the French Village Akaroa,

 A few minutes of further driving, we reached the centre of Akaroa.
 The historical village is very bustling during the summer seasons.
 The permanent residents are only a few hundred, but tourists are much more.